semanticdatalayer/SML/sml-reference/dimensions.md

 in a source dataset.
 These attributes are in turn used to group and filter metric data at query time.

+SML supports the following types of dimensions:

+- **Normal:** Dimensions that are based on a dataset.
+All data for a normal dimension is normalized into a single table or view.
+There are two types of normal dimensions:
+- **Standard:** Can have any type of hierarchy.
+- **Time:** Must have a time hierarchy.

+- **Degenerate:** A dimension that is based on one or more columns in a fact dataset.

+- **Shared degenerate:** A dimension that is based on one or more columns that are common to two or more fact datasets.

+- **Snowflake:** A logical dimension that is composed of multiple underlying physical datasets.

+- **Many-to-many:** Also called multi-valued.
+This is when a fact dataset row refers to more than one row in a dimension dataset.
+In AtScale, this is modeled by defining a dimensional bridge or junction table to resolve the many-to-many relationship.

 Sample `dimension` file:

 ```